kaizen-ai/kaizenflow/documentation/notes/notebooks.md

     - you and others can understand the logical flow
-    - one could split the notebook in parts (e.g., when it becomes too big) and it will not break when you want to re-run a section of the notebook, so you can do “Cells -> Run all below” after one heading, instead of having to do “Cells -> Run all”
+    - one could split the notebook in parts (e.g., when it becomes too big) and it will not break when you want to re-run a section of the notebook, so you can do "Cells -> Run all below" after one heading, instead of having to do "Cells -> Run all"
-    - you can collapse the cells and don’t scroll back and forth too much
+    - you can collapse the cells and don't scroll back and forth too much

 # Useful plugins